SolarLune/tetra3d/readme.md

 	// individual Models.
 	g.Camera.RenderNodes(g.GameScene, g.GameScene.Root)

-	// Before drawing the result, clear the screen first; in this case, with a color. screen.Fill(color.RGBA{20, 30, 40, 255})
+	// Before drawing the result, clear the screen first; in this case, with a color, though we
+	// can also go with screen.Clear().
+	screen.Fill(color.RGBA{20, 30, 40, 255})

 	// Draw the resulting texture to the screen, and you're done!
 You can